metacpan/metacpan-web/CONTRIBUTING.md

 # How to contribute

-We are always after more contributors and suggestions..
+We are always after more contributors and suggestions.

 ## Suggestions or issues with metacpan...

 #### Does it relate to our API (backend)... ?

  1. Please check the [previously reported API issues](https://github.com/CPAN-API/cpan-api/issues)
- 2. Please check the [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist), if you can't find it already there...
+ 2. Please check the [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist).
+If you can't find it already there:
     * If it's a wishlist idea, please edit the [wiki](https://github.com/CPAN-API/cpan-api/wiki/Wishlist) (add a 'wishlist_MYIDEA' page if you need more space!)
     * If it's an actual bug [create a new issue](https://github.com/CPAN-API/cpan-api/issues/new)

-#### If you are not sure, or it is related to https://metacpan.org/ front end..
+#### If you are not sure, or it is related to https://metacpan.org/ front end:

  1. Please check the [previously reported Web issues](https://github.com/CPAN-API/metacpan-web/issues)
- 2. Please check the [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist), if you can't find it already there...
+ 2. Please check the [Wishlist](https://github.com/CPAN-API/cpan-api/wiki/Wishlist).
+If you can't find it already there:
     * If it's a wishlist idea, please edit the [wiki](https://github.com/CPAN-API/cpan-api/wiki/Wishlist) (add a 'wishlist_MYIDEA' page if you need more space!)
     * If it's an actual bug [create a new issue](https://github.com/CPAN-API/metacpan-web/issues/new)